From travelling to work to grocery shopping and going to terrasjes, having a bike is essential when living in the Netherlands.

 We certainly recommend getting the most use out of your products and only buying new things when you need them.

-Dutch bicycles are sturdy and will last you a long time if you take care of them properly and take them for maintenance checks every year.
+Dutch bicycles are sturdy and will last long if you take care of them properly and have them inspected yearly.

 But don’t feel bad buying a new bike if your bike gets tossed in a canal or someone steals your front wheel. 😬